Related Links

 In the past few decades, economies of South and East Asia have rapidly integrated into the global economy and achieved phenomenal economic success.
 How did they do it?
 In the first part of the course, students examine these countries’ economic policies and discuss lessons for other countries.
 In the second part of the course, against the macroeconomic background provided in part I, students learn to identify and evaluate business strategies that are relevant for international business expansion to a diverse and rapidly globalizing Asia.
 Offered once every other year.
 Prerequisite: Economics 199.

-This course teaches students both theoretical and practice applications of modern finance.
-This course covers topics such as; time value of money, bond valuation, capital budgeting, and long-term financing.
-Students learn how to read and analyze financial statements; calculate and analyze financial ratios; evaluate firm and stock performance price or value assets including bonds, stocks and other securities and derivatives measure and manage risk construct an investment portfolio and evaluate its performance.
+This course teaches students both theoretical and practical applications of modern finance.
+This course covers topics such as: time value of money, bond valuation, capital budgeting, and long-term financing.
+Students learn how to read and analyze financial statements; calculate and analyze financial ratios; evaluate firm and stock performance price or value assets including bonds, stocks and other securities and derivatives; measure and manage risk; construct an investment portfolio; and evaluate its performance.
 Prerequisite: Economics 199 and Business 216.

-This course provides students with a comprehensive understanding of the fundamental concepts, principles and practices of marketing.
-Marketing is a dynamic and essential discipline that plays a critical role in the success of business, organizations and individuals.
+This course provides students with a comprehensive understanding of the fundamental concepts, principles, and practices of marketing.
+Marketing is a dynamic and essential discipline that plays a critical role in the success of business, organizations, and individuals.
 Students explore the key components of marketing, including research, consumer behavior, product development, pricing strategies, promotion, distribution, and the ever-evolving digital landscape.
-Through a combination of lectures, case studies, group discussions and project work, students gain valuable insights into how marketing strategies are developed and executed to achieve business objectives.
-Whether they’re a business student, entrepreneur or marketing enthusiast, this course empowers them to understand, analyze and create effective marketing strategies.
+Through a combination of lectures, case studies, group discussions, and project work, students gain valuable insights into how marketing strategies are developed and executed to achieve business objectives.
+Whether they’re a business student, entrepreneur, or marketing enthusiast, this course empowers students to understand, analyze, and create effective marketing strategies.
 Prerequisite: sophomore standing.

 This course is designed to increase student awareness and understanding of the sport industry structure and operations.
 Additionally, the course increases student knowledge of the scope and variety of career opportunities in the sport profession.
 Focus is given to the business of sport and current issues facing sport organizations along with management strategies utilized to solve challenges in the sports business.
-Prerequisites: Sophomore standing and either Economics 202: Economics of Sports, Sociology 290: Sociology of Sports, or permission of instructor.
+Prerequisites: Sophomore standing and Economics 202, Sociology 219, or permission of instructor.

 This course examines the comprehensive planning for the development and operations of new and existing sport facilities and the management of events in those facilities.
 Topics covered include planning, design and production, financing, general management, service delivery, scheduling, supervision, and technology management.
-Prerequisites: At least sophomore standing; either Sociology 290 Topics: Sociology of Sport, Economics 202, or permission of instructor.
+Prerequisites: At least sophomore standing and Sociology 219, Economics 202, or permission of instructor.

 In depth study of one or more selected topics in business.
 May be repeated for credit if topic is different.
 Prerequisites: vary, depending on topic and instructor.